anishchand99/job-track-front/README.md

 The project was bootstrapped by React.
 Download the project and hit npm install to install the dependencies.
 After installation, hit npm start to run the project on a web browser.

-This project was as a web app to keep track of job applications during the job search process.
+This project was built as a web app to keep track of job applications during the job search process.
 The site can be accessed live at the link below:

 <i>https://job-track-app2020.herokuapp.com/</i>